-Program Elective (15 semester hours) Courses applying to technical education, LMMS or general education requirements; natural science courses meeting general education requirement application criteria; foreign language credit earned at Defense Language Institute or through Defense Language Proficiency Test; maximum 6 SHs of CCAF degree-applicable technical course credit otherwise not applicable to program of enrollment.
+Program Elective (15 semester hours) Courses applying to technical education, LMMS or general education requirements; natural science courses meeting general education requirement application criteria: foreign language credit earned at Defense Language Institute or through the Defense Language Proficiency Test; maximum 6 SHs of CCAF degree-applicable technical course credit otherwise not applicable to program of enrollment.

 The Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association accredits this degree program.
 CCAF graduates in this degree may sit for the Physical Therapy Assistant State License examination.
-Contact the Board for Physical Therapy of the state in which licensure is desired.
+Contact the Board for Physical Therapy of the state in which licensure is desired for exact details.

-Public Affairs (2FDE)
+PUBLIC AFFAIRS (2FDE)